bongoslav/images-REST-API/README.md

 - Successful tests have been made in Postman and CURL.
 - Images are stored in the DB as BLOBs.
 On the first iteration I stored the images on the fs but after some research I implemented the BLOB data type in the DB.
 Not sure if they should be encoded.
 - Thumbnails are not stored in DB, they are being generated per request.
+- Efficiency: it's better to store images in the fs if the project scales.
+For such large files it's better to store reference to the image from the fs in the DB.
+Large files in the DB slow the response times.

 # Problem description
 Your task is to design a service that: